Skip to main content

 Some content types don't need to have a preview if it doesn't make sense, hence the default case returning null.
 A Global single type with some site metadata, for example, will not have a matching front-end page.
 In these cases, the handler function should return null, and the preview UI will not be shown in the admin panel.
 This is how you enable or disable preview per content type.

-3. Add handler logic
+3. [Strapi] Add handler logic

 Create the complete configuration, expanding the basic configuration created in step 1. with the URL generation logic created in step 2., adding an appropriate handler logic: